HBM/cppstream/README.md

 ### Build System
 #### Linux
 Under Linux the cmake build system is being used.
 Install it using your distribution package system.
-Create a sub directory inside the project directory. change into this subdirectory and call '`cmake ..`'.
+Create a sub directory inside the project directory.
+Change into this subdirectory and call '`cmake ..`'.
 Execute '`make`' afterwards to build all libraries and executables.
-Tested with gcc 4.8.2
+Tested with gcc 4.8.2 and 4.9.2.

 #### Windows